Port Said: Climate

 Port Said has a hot desert climate (BWh) according to Köppen climate classification, but blowing winds from the Mediterranean Sea greatly moderates the temperatures, typical to the northern coast of Egypt, making its summers moderately hot and humid while its winters mild and moderately wet when sleet and hail are also common, yet less common than in Alexandria because Port Said is drier.
 January and February are the coolest months while the hottest are July and August.

-The highest record temperature was 44 C, recorded on June 20, 1988, while the lowest record temperature was 0 C, recorded on December 25, 1979.
+The highest record temperature was 44 C, recorded on 20 June 1988, while the lowest record temperature was 0 C, recorded on 25 December 1979.

 Port Said, Kosseir, Ras El Bar, Baltim, Damietta and Alexandria have the least temperature variation in Egypt, additionally, Mersa Matruh and Port Said have the coolest summer days of any other cities or resorts, although not significantly cooler than other northern coastal places.

-Modern city

-Districts
+Municipal divisions and demographics

 Modern Port Said is divided into seven districts: